scalableinternetservices/ucsb_website/_slide_src/05_web_and_application_servers.md

 * Does each request duplicate the process memory?
 * What happens as the CPU load increases?
 * How efficient is it to fire up a process on each request?
-    * How much setup and teardown work is necessary?
+    * How much setup and tear down work is necessary?

 ---